Meet the Trustees and Committee

 Debra Hawley - Trustee

 is a former lecturer at Wiltshire College.
-She previously spent ten years working as a customer services manager in the private sector.
+Prior to that, she spent ten years working as a customer services manager in the private sector.

 is a retired engineer.
 He has thirty years’ experience as a trustee and coach to youth sports teams.